richardgourley/django-wagtail-stepbystep/README.md

 `cd mysite`

 9. **Wagtail automatically adds a requirements.txt file.
-To ensure any other requirements are installed with this version of Wagtail, enter the following command.**

-`pip install -r requirements.txt`
+Just locate this file and take a look at it.
+The use of a requirements.txt file is explained more in the'PIP LIST, PIP FREEZE AND REQUIREMENTS.TXT section.**

 10. **Install python decouple**